 HOW TO APPLY:

 Applications will be accepted until the position is filled and will be reviewed as they are received.
-Serious candidates should submit applications as soon as possible, but no later than March 31, 2023.
+Serious candidates should submit applications as soon as possible.
+The priority deadline is March 31, 2023, but applications received after that date will still be considered on a rolling basis.
 Applications should contain a current resume and a thoughtful cover letter outlining how your skills and experience meet the qualifications of the position.

 Applications should be submitted by email to Christine Griffin (email@example.com) and should include “DRM Executive Director Search” in the subject line.
 Please include in your message how you heard about the search.
 Only a select number of highly qualified individuals will be invited to participate in the formal interview process.
 This is a confidential process and will be handled accordingly throughout all phases of the recruitment and selection process.